This is more than an inn.

 Fogo Island Inn innovates with local produce and uses the bounty of the North Atlantic to express the richness of the Island’s locality.

-Food is a critical part of the language and expression of a particular community and has a way of capturing culture and a sense of place in one single, delicious gesture.
+Food is a critical part of the language and expression of a particular community and has a way of capturing the culture and a sense of place in one single, delicious gesture.
 As contemporary interpreters of Fogo Island’s history and culture, we seek to express the bounty of this Island in the deepest and broadest way possible.
-The kitchen brigade constantly seeks to innovate with the Island’s local produce and the abundance of fresh seafood pulled from the nearby North Atlantic.
+Chef Jonathan Gushue and his kitchen team constantly seek to innovate with the Island’s local produce and the abundance of fresh seafood pulled from the nearby North Atlantic.

 The traditional boats of Fogo Island represent a way of knowing born specifically of this place.